 –> You might like to read more about Pow Wows in Ontario.

-–> La Grande Hermine: One of the rental cottages of Chalets de l’Anse Ste-Hélène is a replica of one of the three ships on which Jacques Cartier sailed up the St. Lawrence River.
-You can rent it for a fun experience and a great Chaleur Bay view.
+–> La Grande Hermine: One of the cottages of Chalets de l’Anse Ste-Hélène is a replica of one of the three ships on which Jacques Cartier sailed up the St. Lawrence River.
+You can rent one of the cottages in the resort for a fun experience and a great Chaleur Bay view.

 • Beach in Maria: Check out the western part of the beach in the village of Maria.
 It’s a fun photo opportunity with a colossal picture frame on the background of the Chaleur Bay.

 • Miguasha National Park: If you are into fossils and ancient history of the Earth, stop by at the Miguasha National Park which is a listed UNESCO Fossil Site.
 You need around 3 hours to visit the museum and the nearby fossil-rich cliffs.

 • Matapédia: As you reach the village of Matapédia, you’ll see two salmon-rich rivers joining into one before flowing into Chaleur Bay.
 If you want a better view of the countryside, climb up to the Belvédère des Deux-Rivières.
 It’s a viewpoint with a modern-architecture twist.
 The arm of the viewing platform is enveloped in a geometric wooden structure.
 If you are into modern art and buildings, you’ll like it.